roeltz/wlessc/README.md

 relative to the current file and not the entry file.
 It also does away with a PostCSS warning.

+wlessc 0.7.0 updates all of its dependencies, changed its LESS syntax error message and includes startup messages (so it doesn't seem dead when running on slow machines).

 ## Disclaimer

 This was done out of necessity in daily work, and it just does what I need it